Guyverix/Sopel-module-abuse/README.md

 ## Creator Etc section:
-Created by: Chris Hubbard
+* Created by: Chris Hubbard
+* Contact: guyverix@yahoo.com
-Created on: 02-02-2016
+* Created on: 02-02-2016
+* Version: 0.1.0

 An abuse module is nothing new under the sun.
 Likely I have been influenced by different ones I have seen over the years.
 I am sure that there are some that are more fully fleshed out